wbing520/ai-performance-engineering/code/OVERVIEW.md

-# Final Summary - Architecture Switching and Latest Features

-## 🎯 Overview
+# 🎯 Overview

-This repository has been comprehensively updated to support architecture switching between Hopper H100/H200 and Blackwell B200/B300 GPUs, with the latest features from PyTorch 2.8, CUDA 12.9, and Triton 3.4.
+This repository supports architecture switching between Hopper H100/H200 and Blackwell B200/B300 GPUs, with the latest features from PyTorch 2.8, CUDA 12.8, and Triton 3.3.

-## ✅ Completed Updates

 ### 1. Core Architecture Support
 - **Architecture Detection**: Automatic detection of Hopper (SM90) and Blackwell (SM100)